jordansissel/experiments/ruby/jruby-netty/syslog-server/README.md

 "pure jruby" was implementing SyslogDecoder in pure JRuby while still using Netty.

+## Running it yourself

+* 'make java-run' will run the pure-java server
+* 'make ruby-run' will run the jruby server using the pure-java SyslogDecoder
+* 'make feed' will flood the server with tcp syslog messages.

 ## Conclusion

 This particular project at loggly needs to parse syslog messages and ship them